LouisLoison/deepblooGit/appsync/README.md

 2. $context.prev.result object (This is the respone from previous pipeline functions), so before Aurora Pipeline Functions we have to pass result from Previous Pipeline Function in correct format, Previous Pipeline Function can be of any datasource.
 - In the CreateTender Pipeline Mutation from CreateTenderElasticFunction we all have Aurora Pipline Functions, so from CreateTenderElasticFunction response we return the object in this format
 ![image](https://user-images.githubusercontent.com/17459522/110788999-30786f00-8291-11eb-870f-058472e60da1.png)
-- We can also have a Pipeline function with Local datasource which can return the object for Aurora Pipeline Functions.
+- We can also have a Pipeline function with Local datasource which can create and return the same object for Aurora Pipeline Functions.
 - This (function.multiInsertUpdateAurora.request.vtl) mapping template have information of which function is executing, so its just use the $context.stash.currentPipelineFunction as key to get the details from $ctx.prev.result in this form $context.prev.result[$currentPipelineFunction].

-Note:
+TLDR:
-* In Mutation if we want to use reuse template for different pipline Functions of Aurora datasource for INSERT or UPDATE operation then before using that template we have to define these function in correct format
+* In Mutation if we want to use reuse template for different pipline Functions of Aurora datasource for INSERT or UPDATE operation then before using that template we have to define these in correct format
 1) BEFORE MAPPING TEMPLATE (check its details in Point#2)
-2) Response from Last Pipeline function(pipeline function before Aurora functions)
+2) Response from Last Pipeline function(pipeline function before Aurora functions), in CreateTender example it's a  CreateTenderElasticFunction.